containers/podman/docs/podman-network-ls.1.md

 ## OPTIONS
 **--quiet**, **-q**

-The `quiet` options will restrict the output to only the network names
+The `quiet` option will restrict the output to only the network names

 ## EXAMPLE